A Principled Path to Fitted Distributional Evaluation: Fitted distributional evaluation in off-policy settings

 This question is indeed non-trivial.
 While many known statistical distances are natural candidates for measuring discrepancy between two probabilities, a number of them fail.
 For instance, total variation distance can perform poorly as shown in Section \ref{sec:experiments} (also see Figure \ref{fig:Atari_maintext}).
 A major reason is that (the expected-extended or supremum-extended) total variation distance does not lead to contraction of the distributional Bellman operator \citep{bellemare2017distributional}.
 See Section \ref{sec:inaccuracy_metrics} for more details.
 This may not be surprising, as the core motivation behind FQE is the contraction argument, which likely extends to its distributional counterpart, FDE.
 However, a metric that guarantees contraction of the distributional Bellman operator may also fail.
 One example is the (expectation-extended or supremun-extended) Wasserstein distance due to biased gradient \citep{bellemare2017cramer}.
 The issue originates from the sample approximation based on the Bellman backup in \eqref{iteration:sample_minimzation}, which will be explained in Section \ref{sec:FBD}.
 In Section \ref{sec:motivation}, we will outline several principles to choose a valid discrepancy $\divergence$, based on a motivating error-bound analysis.

-\begin{remark} \cite{ma2021conservative} proposed a related but distinct algorithm (see their Equation (4)).
-First, they formulate their objective using specific discrepancy---the powered Wasserstein-$p$ metric---without any general guideline on how to select an appropriate divergence $\divergence$.
-Second, instead of applying the Bellman backup $\Psi_\pi$ \eqref{def:Psi_term} based on a single sample, \cite{ma2021conservative} estimates $\mathcal{T}^\pi$ by leveraging the entire data to approximate the transition dynamics with conditional empirical distributions.
+\begin{remark} Two existing methods share a similar construction with FDE.
+Crucially, both focus exclusively on specific objective functions, without any general guideline on how to select an appropriate divergence $\divergence$.
+First, \cite{ma2021conservative} formulated their objective using powered Wasserstein-$p$ metric (see their Equation (4)).
+Instead of applying the distributional Bellman backup $\Psi_\pi$ \eqref{def:Psi_term} based on a single sample, \cite{ma2021conservative} estimates $\mathcal{T}^\pi$ by leveraging the entire data to approximate the transition dynamics with conditional empirical distributions.
 However, this approach generally fails to yield consistent estimates in non-tabular settings (i.e., $|\SAspace|=\infty$), introducing potential bias.
-In contrast, our proposed framework can lead to successful FDE for non-tabular settings (Section \ref{sec:nontabular}).
+The second method is fitted likelihood evaluation (FLE) \cite{wu2023distributional}, which is based on log-likelihood.
+Unlike FDE, FLE uses only a single draw from the distribution Bellman backup, leading to information loss.
+Moreover, FLE is restricted to the cases where the return distributions have densities.
+Theoretically, their statistical convergence rate (see their Corollary 4.14) is also slower than ours; see details in Section \ref{sec:nontabular}. \end{remark}